 Total sales: the total amount of sales generated by your ads.

 Amazon Advertising Console provides a wealth of data and reports to help sellers monitor their campaign performance.
 Sellers can use the console to track their advertising spend, identify high-performing keywords, ensure profitable campaigns, and optimize their bids.
-Additionally, sellers can use third-party analytics tools, such as Google Analytics, to gain additional campaign insights.
+Additionally, sellers can use third-party Amazon analytics tools, such as Google Analytics, to gain additional campaign insights.

 To monitor campaign performance effectively, sellers should regularly review their performance data and make necessary adjustments to optimize their campaigns for better results.